All the Right Moves (OneRepublic song)

-"All the Right Moves" is the lead single by American band OneRepublic from their second studio album Waking Up (2009).
+"All the Right Moves" is the lead single by American pop rock band OneRepublic from their second studio album Waking Up (2009).
 It was released to mainstream radio on September 24, 2009 and released for digital download on October 6, 2009.
 It is the band's first single of the album for all countries except Austria and Germany, where "Secrets" serves as the first single from the new album.

 Frontman Ryan Tedder blogged on his Myspace page that before the song's release as a single the band had already performed it live on many occasions.
 He added, "however the recorded version is quite another animal than what we performed live—it's better, we hope you like it—this might be the most fun energetic song we've ever tackled."

 A low quality version of the song was published by the band on September 3, 2009, while a higher quality version of the song can be found on their official Myspace page and official band website.

 This song was used as the theme song for The CW's reality show, High Society.

 Music video

 On October 8, 2009, the official music video, directed by Wayne Isham, premiered on VH1.com and on MTV.com.
 The video features the band playing on a small stage for the attendees at a masquerade ball.
 As they perform the song, the dancers move in step with the music, while a small well-dressed urchin collects meager donations whilst pickpocketing the miserly dancers.
-Around the bridge of the song Ryan Tedder also plays the piano while singing into an antiquated chromed microphone.
+Around the bridge of the song, Ryan Tedder also plays the piano while singing into an antiquated chromed microphone.
 Although the song, the style and some of the instruments are more modern, the dancers' accouterments, the background props and the dance they perform is decidedly Edwardian.
 The band has explained that they like an abstract flavor in their music videos so as to allow for a broader range of interpretation.
 The video peaked at number 4 on the VH1 Top 20 Video Countdown on April 4, 2010.
-The music video currently has 170.5 million views.
+The music video currently has 192 million views.

 Critical reception

 The song received generally positive reviews.
-Bill Lamb gave the song 4.5 stars and saying "Lyrically, the exact meaning and point of "All the Right Moves" is somewhat obscure, but the audio textures formed by the words fit perfectly into the sound of the record.
+Bill Lamb gave the song 4.5 stars, saying "Lyrically, the exact meaning and point of "All the Right Moves" is somewhat obscure, but the audio textures formed by the words fit perfectly into the sound of the record.
 The overall feel is of an air of sadness in not quite being able to achieve one's goals and aspirations with another.
 Regardless of whether you experience a depth of meaning, you are likely to be singing along."